 "[Haunted house attendees] are expected to be surprised, startled and scared by the exhibits, and the operator does not have a duty to guard against patrons reacting in bizarre, extreme and unpredictable ways."

-In another case, a woman had her nose broken when another haunted house visitor was shoved into her while navigating the haunted house in a crowd.
+In a different case, a woman had her nose broken when another haunted house visitor was shoved into her.
 She alleged the attraction operator should have exercised better containment and control of the crowd.
 The court found she had assumed the risk of being "jostled and pushed about" when she entered the attraction.
 This ruling assigned the onus of individual safety to the haunted house visitor, suggesting she knew when she bought her ticket that there would an element of physicality.

 A third incident in a corn maze involved a visitor trying to run from another masked Jason (fans of the series will know how that guy gets around) who appeared from between the rows in a corn maze.
 In her attempt to flee, she slipped in mud and broke her leg.
 When she attempted to sue the owners of the corn maze, the court found that she should have had a reasonable expectation that the ground was muddy by the time she got to the area of the maze where she slipped.
 As for Jason's chainsaw-wielding arrival, the court also found that the visitor had paid an additional fee to go through the "scarier" half of the maze, suggesting implicit consent for more frightening incidents.
 The burden of heightened awareness and caution fell to the attendee.